 7.18 The value of the cervical screening programme will be diminished if action is not taken whenever an abnormal smear report is issued.
 The responsibility for ensuring this action is taken lies with the person who took the smear.
 However, smears may be taken in many different situations and there is a need for a back up system (fail safe system) to ensure that there is appropriate follow up of every woman with an abnormal smear.
-See also 9.10 and mortality data with information from the call/recall systems in order to evaluate the effectiveness of the screening programme.
+See also 9.10.